Help with Financial Settlements and Agreements

 Going through a divorce can be a difficult and challenging time and, for many, finances can become a sticking point.

 This can become complex when property, pensions, savings, investments, and dependent children are involved.
 When beginning divorce proceedings, it’s vital that you fully understand what you may be entitled to and that you seek the proper legal advice on any marital assets from the outset.

 In England and Wales, getting a divorce doesn’t end any financial relationship that you may have with your spouse.
-As a result, it is important to reach a financial settlement as close to the date of your Decree Nisi as possible.
+As a result, it is important to reach a financial settlement as close to the date of your Conditional Order (previously Decree Nisi) as possible.
 Jarmans Solicitors always recommend that you attempt to reach an amicable solution with your spouse rather than entering into lengthy Court proceedings.

 When should you get a financial settlement?

 You can reach a financial settlement at any time during your divorce proceedings, including after you have legally ended your marriage.
-However, we advise that you should try to have a settlement in place by the time the court awards your Decree Nisi.
+However, we advise that you should try to have a settlement in place by the time the court awards your Conditional Order (previously Decree Nisi).

 You should definitely ensure that you have a financial settlement in place before getting remarried or beginning any other financial relationships.

 How long will it take to reach a settlement?

 If you begin the process of reaching a settlement at the same time that you begin your divorce proceedings it should take around the same length of time.
 On average it can take about six to eight months to finalise a divorce however, holding up settlement paperwork can delay the whole process.